 Thankfully, some of our friends were not so badly hit by the storm.
 They had electricity.
 For these three days, there houses were our 'Warm Zones' and 'Charging Stations'.
 Days and even nights were spent at their place to beat the cold and darkness.
 Thanks to Poonam-Animesh, Poonam-Narendra, Seema-Murugesan and Anukriti-Varun for making our lives easier (and fun-filled) in the hour of need.
 Had it not been for you guys, we would have literally experienced the Ice-Age!!

-This Power Outrage was bad indeed but it did help me realize that-
+This Power Outage was bad indeed but it did help me realize that-

 a) Friends are life saviors